CyVerse-learning-materials/discovery_environment_guide/step2.rst

 ..
 	#### Comment: short text description goes here ####

-*Browsing Data in the Discovery Enviornment*
+*Browsing Data in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You must be logged in to browse your data.